 - In the Afro Samurai manga, a variation occurs— no one but Afro can see or hear Ninja Ninja, and in the anime series, he's simply imaginary or a hallucination.
 When someone comes along that evidently can see him, Ninja Ninja is the one that's surprised.

-- Heck, this is the way Stands were introduced to the series, with main character Jotaro convinced that he is possessed by an evil spirit, until his grandfather Joseph is called in to explain things.
+- In JoJo's Bizarre Adventure, many Stand users are relieved the first time they meet another one, since Stands are invisible and intangible to anyone but other users.
+This is the way Stands were introduced to the series, with main character Jotaro convinced that the Stand he seemingly gained from nowhere is really an evil spirit trying to possess him.
+This leads him to check himself into a jail until his grandfather Joseph is called in to explain things.

-- There's a heartwrenching flashback to Natsume's childhood where he is befriended by an older girl who claims to be able to see them too.
+- In Natsume's Book of Friends, three people say this to the main character, who has always been lonely because in his childhood, no one would believe him when he says he can see Youkai, though only one of them can actually see; the other two can feel their presence and see them under certain circumstances.
+There's a heartwrenching flashback to Natsume's childhood where he is befriended by an older girl who claims to be able to see them too.
 For the first time in his life, he's not alone.
 Turns out she's a youkai herself, and just took human form so she could get near him.

 - Ga-Rei's main character is plagued by spirits.
 When he meets a girl who is able to see them as well, she promptly recruits him for the government.

 - A lot of characters could see and talk to Duel Spirits.
 The first known character was Raphael, who could see the spirits of the Guardians (whether they actually ever talked back to him isn't known).

 - Quite a few characters could do this in Yu-Gi-Oh!
 GX, including Judai, Manjyome, Johan, and to a lesser extent, Kaiser, along with a few minor characters.
 (This seemed a common ability here.)